hyperledger-archives/indy-sdk/wrappers/python/README.md

 ```
 - Create virtual env if you want

-- install dependencies with pip install
+- Install dependencies with pip install

 Then run